-Investigation on Impact of Pricing Strategies and Levels on Corporate defining prices is complex and challenging, because the managers involved in this process must understand how their customers perceive the prices, how to develop the perceived value, what are the intrinsic and relevant costs to comply with this necessity, as well as consider the pricing objectives of the company and their competitive position in the market (De Toni and Mazzon, 2013a, De Toni and Mazzon, 2013b, Hinterhuber and Liozu, 2014, Monroe, 2003).
+According to Monroe (2003), to investigate on pricing strategies and levels on corporate, price decisions are one of the most important decisions of management because it affects profitability and the companies' return along with their market competitiveness.
+Thus, the task of developing and defining prices is complex and challenging, because the managers involved in this process must understand how their customers perceive the prices, how to develop the perceived value, what are the intrinsic and relevant costs to comply with this necessity, as well as consider the pricing objectives of the company and their competitive position in the market (De Toni and Mazzon, 2013a, De Toni and Mazzon, 2013b, Hinterhuber and Liozu, 2014, ??onroe, 2003).